 The plant uses about 18,000 tons of lignite coal each day, supplied via the Freedom Mine.
-Besides synthetic natural gas, it produces many additional products that are marketed throughout the United States and worldwide, including fertilizers and petrochemicals.

 The Synfuels Plant is part of one of the largest carbon dioxide sequestration projects in the world delivering approximately two million metric tons of carbon dioxide per year that it pipes to the aged Weyburn oil fields in Canada for use in enhanced oil recovery.
-The Synfuels Plant has captured approximately 41 million metric tons of carbon dioxide since 2000.
+The Synfuels Plant has captured approximately 44 million metric tons of carbon dioxide since 2000.